LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 You could make that game without dynamic memory, but your team and boss may not like it.
 I can't say to everyone to avoid dynamic memory for all programs.
 I can say to keep explicit dynamic allocation to a minimum, but usage of printf or fopen is fine.
-This way you have as few mallocs to keep track of.
+This way you have as few mallocs to keep track of, and you have ease of use.
-Perhaps a stack array you pass to a functon with a specified bound parameter is better.
+Perhaps a stack array passed to a functon with a specified bound parameter is better.
 I don't believe dynamic memory is evil, but it can certainly be mismanaged easily.
 If you handle it properly that's good, but each extra allocation is a risk.